 Tyler first began singing with Mr. McCullough as a Freshman, in Palmdale High School's production of The Sound of Music.
 The idea of Tyler as a singer was quite laughable at the time, having never truly sung publicly.
 Despite his misgivings, Mr. McCullough tapped him to sing in his highest level choir, Ensemble, beginning his Sophomore year.
 It was during this time that Tyler developed a passion for choral singing, and he remained active in Palmdale High school's choirs throughout his high school education.
 He continued to study voice at Antelope Valley College, again under the tutelage of Mr. McCullough.
 Tyler transferred to California State University, Northridge where he received his Bachelor's Degree in Music Performance in Fall of 2010.
 Tyler received his Master's Degree in Speech Language Pathology in 2016, and now works to help his students find their voice.
 He also serves as the Executive Officer for the Sunday Night Singers.

 Jose M. Meza, received a Bachelor of Music Degree from California State University, Northridge.
 Some of his performed solo concert repertoire, with orchestra and chorus, includes: Haydn’s Harmoniemesse, Handel’s Messiah & Dettingen te Deum, Mendelssohn’s Elijah, Bach’s Magnificat & Wachet auf, and Mozart’s Requiem.
-Jose’s performed operatic roles include Goro (Madama Butterfly), Parpignol (La bohème), Remendado (Carmen), and “Tenor” in Philip Glass’ Hydrogen Jukebox.
+Jose’s performed operatic roles include Goro (Madama Butterfly), Parpignol (La bohème), Remendado (Carmen), and the lead tenor role in the contemporary opera, Hydrogen Jukebox by Philip Glass.

 José has received the Desert Opera Theater Scholarship and David & Judith Scott Voice Scholarship.
 In 2014 he was a winner in the Pasadena Schubertiade Lieder Competition.
 In 2016 Jose placed 3rd in the Young Artist category of the Center Stage Opera Competition.
 José has participated in summer programs with Opera San José, Angels Vocal Art, and CSU Summer Arts.